LordNoteworthy/binary-auditing-solutions/solutions/003.01 - hll mapping/b04_the_for_loop/README.md

 * A for loop in C repeatedly executes a target statement as long as a given condition is true:
 ```
-Syntax
-The syntax of a for loop in C programming language is −
+The syntax of a for loop in C programming language is:

 for ( init; condition; increment/decrement ) {
    statement(s);